Notice

 If you have any questions.

-Early attention to problems often results in simple, successful treatment so don’t delay.
+Treating problems early often results in simple, successful treatment so don’t delay.
 Putting off a call or visit may lead to worse problems.

-When the clinic is closed, your call will be forwarded to the hospital paging operator.
-Ask for the “Eye Resident on Call”.
-Give the operator your name and phone number with area code.
+When the clinic is closed, your call will be sent to the paging operator.
+Ask for the “Eye Resident on Call.”
+Give your name and phone number with area code.
 The doctor will call you back.